AbtgCoder/Elysium/README.md

 - [X] Good UI
 - [X] Entity Inspector and Attach Components to Entities.
 - [X] Save and load Entity component data.
-- [ ] Make a Play Test Scene, where the created level and its systems(collision, animation, etc) can be tested.
-Progress: [ ] 0%
+- [X] Make a Play Test Scene, where the created level and its systems(collision, animation, etc) can be tested.
 - [ ] World view/camera to make bigger levels
 - [ ] Audio components
 - [ ] Enemy Spawner components